vessenar/document-anonymizer/README.md

-# Document Anonymizer Tool
+# Document Anonymizer (Redaction) Tool

-The **Document Anonymizer Tool** is a Python-based script designed to help freelancers, solopreneurs, and small businesses anonymize sensitive information (PII - Personally Identifiable Information) in their portfolio documents.
+The **Document Anonymizer (Document Redaction) Tool** is a Python-based script designed to help freelancers, solopreneurs, and small businesses anonymize or to redact sensitive information (PII - Personally Identifiable Information) in their portfolio documents.
 This tool automates the process of redacting sensitive data, saving time and effort when preparing documents for sharing with clients or the public.

 ## Problem Statement